Obsidian vs Logseq (2026): Which Local-First Note App Wins?

 Logseq

-- Fully open source (AGPL)
+- Fully open source (AGPL license)

-- Outliner-first approach
+- Outliner-first approach — structured thinking

 - Built-in task management

-- Smaller plugin ecosystem
+- Smaller plugin ecosystem (200+)

-- Performance can lag with big graphs
+- Performance lags with large graphs

-- Less polished UI
+- Less polished UI than Obsidian

 Deep dive: Logseq full analysis